Five Ways to Create Experiences to Increase Conversions and Client Results!

 This is the sequencing of your program.
 If you look into flow study, how do you get people out of their comfort zone?
 As humans, we feel safe when we know what’s going to happen next.
 We feel most alive when we are stretching at the edge of our comfort zone.
 But you can’t move too quickly.
 About 4% over someone’s level of skill is an appropriate challenge they can sustain over time.
 Every level is about 25% harder than the last one in a video game, and that’s the upper limit.

-Think of your course as a race.
+Think of your course as a race or an experience – and creating experiences can help you increase conversions.
 Have an arc where you are leading people upwards to a peak point.
 There will always be challenges, but you don’t want to start there.
 Start so easy that people will get false confidence.
 By the time they keep doing it, and you are slowly ramping them up, before they know it, they are doing things they didn’t think possible a few weeks prior.
 They are building this unstoppable momentum.

 - As an example of a launch, we use “I Have Nothing” by Whitney Houston as a metaphor.
 It starts breathy, then she adds grit and speed to her voice.
 The chorus is rockin’.
 Then it pulls back.
 Finally, when you get to that key change is the rock star moment.
 But that crazy key change would never make sense at the beginning.